daniellestroscher/Vakay/README.md

 ## Support

 If you have any questions or need help using Vakay, Send a pull!
 We are happy to assist you!

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

-4. Run the app: This is a Next.js app, so you can start the app in one command from the root folder.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.